ciph-io/ciph-core/doc/ecosystem.md

 ### Container Private Id

-The `private id` for a container is a hash of the container block ids and key:
+The `private id` for a container is a hash of the raw binary data of the container block ids and key:

     block 0 id|block 1 id|key

 ### Container Public Id

-The `public id` for a container is a hast of the container block ids:
+The `public id` for a container is a hash of the raw binary data of the container block ids:

     block 0 id|block 1 id